zipJiang/zipJiang.github.io/_posts/2020-11-23-sinkhorn's-theorem-,-sinkhorn-algorithm-and-applications.markdown

 The Sinkhorn's theorem states that every square matrix with positive elements can be transformed into a doubly stochastic matrix $$D_1AD_2$$.
 Where $$D_1$$ and $$D_2$$ are diagonal matrices with all positive main diagonals.
 The matrices $$D_1$$ and $$D_2$$ are themselves unique up to a constant factor.

 Sounds simple, except the problem that what is a doubly stochastic matrix?
-Well, a doubly stochastic matrix is a all non-negative square matrix that is both row-normalized and column-normalized.
+Well, a doubly stochastic matrix is an all non-negative square matrix that is both row-normalized and column-normalized.
 To speak about this mathematically for a non-negative square matrix $$A \in \mathcal{R}^{N \times N}$$, $$\sum_{i = 1}^{N} a_{ij} = 1, \forall j \in [1, N]$$.
 Also, $$\sum_{j = 1}^{N} a_{ij} = 1, \forall i \in [1, N]$$.

-Notice that to apply the Sinkhorn's theorem, we need to make sure that first, the matrix is a square matrix, and second, the matrix should be contain no negative element.
+Notice that to apply the Sinkhorn's theorem, we need to make sure that first, the matrix is a square matrix, and second, the matrix should contain no negative element.
 As we should see later in this post, this property is satisfied by many of the problem that can be actually framed into calculating a corresponding doubly stochastic matrix.
 A set of non-negative integers summing into one has many direct interpretations that makes Sinkhorn's algorithm very powerful, like for exmaple, probabilities, or, as we will see, a soft sorting indices.

 What is great about Sinkhorn's theorem is that there is a efficient algorithm to calculate an approximation of this doubly stochastic matrix that has linear convergence.
 And the algorithm is very simple: one just iteratively normalize the matrix along rows and columns.